kaylajanos/STT4870/Git/GitOne.md

 ![NewProject](./images/NewProject.png)

-Click Version Control and a new window such as the one below will appear where you will select Git.
+Click Version Control, and a new window such as the one below will appear where you will select Git.

 ![VersionControl](./images/VersionControl.png)

 In the next window that appears, which is shown below, enter the URL for the repository you are cloning.
-Enter a project name and specify where you want the project to reside on your computer.
-When you are finished, click the `Create Project` button and you will have cloned a remote repository.
+Enter a project name, and specify where you want the project to reside on your computer.
+When you are finished, click the `Create Project` button; and you will have cloned a remote repository.

 ![ProjectVersionControl](./images/ProjectVersionControl.png)